 Across to the other side of San Francisco I stopped by the JAX Vineyard tasting room in the South of Market Neighborhood (SOMA), merely a few blocks from AT&T Park (home of the San Francisco Giants baseball team).
 This tasting room is owned by the Jackson Family, residents of this neighborhood since 1950.
 They also own vineyards in the north part of the Napa Valley and are producing some very high quality to price ratio wines – some of the better value wines coming out of the Napa Valley.
 A visit here is relaxing – and is fairly hidden away from the rest of this urban neighborhood.
 A flight of wines are always paired with a charcuterie plate.

 A hand crafted experience like I enjoyed in San Francisco ties in well to the Handcrafted Getaway to Venice, Italy being offered by Stearns & Foster® + Jetsetter.
 They are giving away this trip plus a Stearns & Foster® bed to one very fortunate winning entry.
 You can enter by sharing one photo which captures either a memorable moment or an item that means something to you.
 Examples could be a culinary experience, awesome views or your favorite car.

-To enter and upload a photo of a memorable moment visit: https://jetsetter.stearnsandfoster.com and then tag @stearnsandfoster and either hashtag #CraftedWorkofArt or #timelessviewphoto on Twitter or Instagram
+To enter and upload a photo of a memorable moment visit: https://jetsetter.stearnsandfoster.com and either hashtag #CraftedWorkofArt or #timelessviewphoto on Twitter or Instagram

 Disclosure: This is a compensated partnership with Stearns & Foster & Jetsetter.
 All opinions are 100% my own.